(Last updated on August 5, 2024.)

 Voice

-If there are multiple voices, notes are placed from right to left in the order of voice number in vertical writing, from top to bottom in horizontal writing.
+If there are multiple voices, notes are placed from right to left in the order of voice number in vertical writing, and from top to bottom in horizontal writing.

 A portion of Haru No Umi (MuseScore) (click to open PDF file)